Strava Fitness Score Explained — What Does It Really Mean?

 - Gives you a concrete number instead of gut feeling

 Training purely by feel means never knowing if you're overloading, undertraining, or hitting the right zone.
-CTL makes it measurable.
+The Fitness score makes it measurable.

 |---|---|---|